AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2025/2025-07-26-story-points-arent-problem/story-points-arent-problem.md

 ---

 Like many developers, I hate story pointing.
-Non-devs?
-They’re silently counting the minutes till the (pointless) debates stop and the meeting’s over.

 It feels like I’ve wasted _years_ of my life in sprint planning sessions that spiral into arguments over whether something is a 2 or a 3.
 I’ve also sat through too many sprint planning sessions watching teams treat story points as time estimates, and walk away with no more clarity than when they started.

 It all feels likes a performance that gives ~~management~~ everyone a false sense of control.

+In fact, some people just do away with story points altogether, and I get it.
+I was once in that camp too.

 But here’s the thing: I have come to realize that

 > story points aren't the problem.

 I’ve noticed three common mistakes that make story points and the whole sprint planning exercise useless.
 The good news?
 These are all fixable.
-In fact, I will show you how to make them not suck.
+Lets see what they are and how to make story pointing not suck.

-## Mistake #1: Treating Story Points as a proxy for Time
+## Mistake #1: Treating Story Points as a Proxy for Time

 How often have you heard this in a sprint planning session -